 - Understand your risk for heart disease — smoking, cholesterol and inactivity all play a role.

-- Undiagnosed or untreated sleep apnea can impact every area of your health and could delay your medical certification during your DOT physical exam.
-Discuss your risk with your doctor.
+- Discuss your risk of sleep apnea with your doctor.
+Undiagnosed or untreated sleep apnea can impact every area of your health and could delay your medical certification during your DOT physical exam.
 If you have been diagnosed with sleep apnea, follow your treatment plan every day.

 For those who are overweight, losing as little as 5-10% of body weight has been scientifically validated to provide significant and lasting health benefits to include: lowering blood pressure, improving insulin sensitivity including reversing pre-diabetes, improving sleep apnea, lowering inflammation throughout the body, enhancing functionality and boosting overall quality of life.